ABOUT MY PAINTING

 Activities have included teaching watercolour classes for ten years, and producing and selling prints and cards of my work.
 I can talk about art when it’s a case of discussing the processes and techniques, rather than the more nebulous, ponderously philosophical aspects.
 So, I’m including a work in progress for you, which you might find interesting.

-Other examples of my work can be seen at http://www.lynnehenderson.co.uk
+Many examples of my work can be seen at www.lynnehenderson.co.uk

 I pulled the reference for these from my ‘image bank’ of personal plant photographs, piecing together a composition little by little, with great care and time, to pleasingly fit within a square.
 Happy with this, the edges of petals were masked to protect them from later washes of darker colour – the soft pale edging being an attractive feature.